solo-io/ecs-mcdemo/README.md

 # ECS Ambient Prototype Setup - Step-by-Step Instructions

-This guide provides detailed instructions to deploy an **alpha prototype** of ECS Ambient integration.
-Please note that this setup is still in the **alpha phase**, and will evolve based on feedback from internal teams, external users, and the broader community.
-As the prototype progresses, it will continue to be refined and shaped into a finalized product.
+This guide provides detailed instructions to deploy an **early access** of ECS Ambient integration.
+Please note that this setup is currently in **early access** and is being continuously improved based on feedback from users and the broader community.
+As the product evolves, it will be enhanced and refined into an even better version.

 The setup has been validated for this phase, and following these steps should result in a successful integration.
 However, please be aware that changes may occur as we gather feedback and make improvements.

-In addition to this GitHub repository, there are two other locations where important artifacts can be found:
+In addition to this GitHub repository, important artifacts can also be found in the following locations:

-- Contact Solo.io to obtain the istioctl binaries.
+Contact Solo.io to obtain the early access istioctl binaries.
-- Docker Hub hosts the alpha images.
+The early access images are hosted on Docker Hub.

 ## Variables to Configure